 I’m choosing to remember today to choose the better thing that Mary choose, and that was worship.
 I’m choosing today to sit at the feet of my Lord and worship.

-I'm choosing today to serve with a heart of love and thanks for the family the Lord has gifted me with.
+I’m choosing today to serve with a heart of love and thanks for the family the Lord has gifted to me.

 I’m choosing today to ease my husband’s burden in any way I can and to love and cherish my time with him.